ADAC-LIRMM/adam/docs/source/periph/syscfg.rst

 =======================

 1. **Domain-related Registers (LSDOM and HSDOM)**:
-   These registers are focused on the overall state of the low-speed and high-speed domains, respectively.
+   Provide status and control over the low-speed and high-speed domains, respectively.
    The SYSCFG registers refering to these domains control the entire clock domain, automatically adjusting the activity state of all modules in the respective power domain.